CalyPx/Code4Sake/README.md

 <div align="center">

-<i>"I started coding because I wanted to build things that actually work — not just write code for the sake of it."</i>
+<i>"I started coding because I wanted to build things that actually work, not just write code for the sake of it."</i>

 <br/><br/>